David Fuller: The sisters killed in a car crash, abused after death

 Audrey can't begin to think about forgiveness yet.

-She wants to understand how David Fuller could have done this to them and so many other families.
+She wants to understand how Fuller could have done this to them and so many other families.

 She says she wanted to talk to the BBC because she thinks her little sisters deserve a tribute.